dtim-upc/spark/sql/nextiajd/experiments/README.md

 ## Comparison with the state-of-the-art

-We compare our approach with the following state-of-the-art data discovery solutions, whose source code is openly available: [LSH Ensamble](https://github.com/ekzhu/datasketch) and [Flex Matcher](https://github.com/biggorilla-gh/flexmatcher).
+We compare our approach with the following state-of-the-art data discovery solutions, whose source code is openly available: [LSH Ensemble](https://github.com/ekzhu/datasketch) and [FlexMatcher](https://github.com/biggorilla-gh/flexmatcher).
 The code for each comparison can be found in the following links:

 * [NextiaJD](https://github.com/dtim-upc/spark/tree/nextiajd_v3.0.1/sql/nextiajd/experiments/NextiaJD)